vgarshin/applied_project_course_24/README.md

-# applied_project_course_24
-MiBA Fall 2024: Applied Project in Big Data on Industrial Dataset
+# Applied Project in Big Data on Industrial Dataset
+Here you will find code content of MiBA program's course for the Fall 2023

+Any questions you may address to https://t.me/vasiliygarshin